hamed-farag/blog/src/blogs/react-upgrade-v1/index.md

 - Triggering imperative animations.
 - Integrating with third-party DOM libraries.

-**Where is the problem?** My Project was use "Refs" with an older API where `ref` attribute is a **string** , like `"textInput"`, and the DOM node is accessed as `this.refs.textInput`. [[React Documentation](<https://reactjs.org/docs/refs-and-the-dom.html>)]
+**Where is the problem?** In my project, we were used "Refs" with an old API where `ref` attribute is a **string**, like `"textInput"`, and the DOM node is accessed as `this.refs.textInput`. [[React Documentation](<https://reactjs.org/docs/refs-and-the-dom.html>)]

->My Project was filled with the usage of this Legacy API, the **String Refs**, so in React Documentation they recommend to use callback pattern or createRef API instead.
+>My Project was used this Legacy API, the **String Refs**, so in React Documentation they recommend to use callback pattern or createRef API instead.

-Revisited the whole project and replace the Legacy API with createRef API
+So, we revisited the whole project and replace the Legacy API with createRef API

 ### 2.2 Redux with refs

-I remember well those 3 days to know why parent component cannot access the ref of its child, Why ?
+I remember well those 3 days to know why parent component cannot access the ref of its child, Why?
 Because parent was contain button if user click on it, a textbox in the child will be focused 😄 and the child for some reason was connected with redux :sweat:.

 > **Note:**
 >